shxnying/CTF-Preparation/README.md

 # CZ4067-CTF-Preparation
 CZ4067 trial and tutorial to prep for CTF competiton

 Welcome to my CTF challenge solutions repository!
 This repository contains my approaches and solutions to various CTF challenges.
-These challenges are tutorials/trial challenges designed to prepare for actual CTF runs.
+These challenges are tutorials/trial challenges designed to prepare for actual CTF competition.

 As a beginner in the field of cybersecurity, my approaches may not be the most optimized, but I am documenting my thought processes and the things I have learned through these challenges